Core care

 Also known as: White Sails, Spathe Flower

-Peace Lily grows best in bright indirect light - keep the soil lightly moist, not soggy, and avoid constantly wet soil, which is a common cause of problems.
+In practice, Peace Lily stays happiest in bright indirect light.
+Keep the soil lightly moist, not soggy, and keep the roots out of constantly wet soil.

 Core care